TRAVEL ADVISORY: Motorists urged to use caution on ID-55 between Banks and Cascade

 Temporary signs

-Idaho Highways are some of the heaviest-populated areas of the state, making them great places to reach people with messages.
+Idaho highways are some of the heaviest-populated areas of the state, making them great places to reach people with messages.
 But, improper placement of signs or banners can compromise the safety of the road and its users.
 Here are some things to remember when it comes to placing signs along the highway.

 The #1 best practice is to place signs outside the right-of-way (ROW).
 ITD’s ROW is the land beneath and beside the pavement that is needed for the highway to function well and safely.
 For most of our roads, the ROW includes shoulders and low drainage areas.
 Posting signs in this area can negatively impact safety as they can block required sight distances, create distractions and hinder maintenance activities; such as mowing and litter pick-up.